AI4Finance-Foundation/FinRL/docs/source/start/introduction.rst

 The features are summarized as follows:

-    - **Three-layer architecture**: The three layers of FinRL library are stock market environment, DRL trading agent, and stock trading applications.
+    - **Three-layer architecture**: The three layers of FinRL library are stock market environment (FinRL-Meta), DRL trading agent, and stock trading applications.
 The agent layer interacts with the environment layer in an exploration-exploitation manner, whether to repeat prior working-well decisions or to make new actions hoping to get greater rewards.
 The lower layer provides APIs for the upper layer, making the lower layer transparent to the upper layer.

     - **Modularity**: Each layer includes several modules and each module defines a separate function.
 One can select certain modules from any layer to implement his/her stock trading task.
 Furthermore, updating existing modules is possible.